vuejs/v2.vuejs.org/src/v2/cookbook/unit-testing-vue-components.md

 Unit tests are most useful during development, either to help a developer think about how to design a component, or refactor an existing component, and are often run every time code is changed.

 Higher level tests, such as end to end tests, run much slower.
-These usually run pre-deploy, to ensure the everything is still working together correctly.
+These usually run pre-deploy, to ensure each part of the system is working together correctly.

 More information about testing Vue components can be found in [Testing Vue.js Applications](https://www.manning.com/books/testing-vuejs-applications) by core team member [Edd Yerburgh](https://eddyerburgh.me/).